jdoleary/Spellmasons/docs/ideasFromSteamCommunity.md

 -Not sure if this is intended, but once you obtain every spell it appears you no longer gain talent upgrades at the beginning of each stage.

 -Sometimes when doing room wide calculations involving multiple movements (such as grouping multiple enemies with bloat and detonating them), the pre-calculations can sometimes be wrong.
 My assumption is the calculation doesn't always factor in travel time for some of the pulls/vortex, resulting in some enemies that would have died actually surviving because the detonation went off before the mob was pulled in range during its travel.
 Not a big deal honestly, just food for thought when dealing with multi-target bloat explosions.

 -Mana scaling per stage in general feels almost a little too powerful for talents.
 While chance based talents feel too unreliable.
 A cool Idea could be to add cards that give/add weights to various spell schools.
 Such as maybe "Movement Specialization" gives you a selection of 3 movement spell only.
 Or maybe some cards interact with spells/combos, such as a talent that gives a little bit of health/stamina/mana back on cast, with higher values based on how long of a combo cast you did.
 This could yield some nice interactions where you could move, cast, move, cast.
 Or even maybe a talent like "Deal an additional 10 damage to all targets of a combo for every 30 mana spent in the combo".
 Sorry kinda popping off with ideas.

 -Multiple stacks of Debilitate are multiplicative.
 1 stack is double damage, 2 stack is Quadra damage, 3 stack is Octa damage.
 Not sure if its intended, but extremely powerful.
+---
+Omni — Today at 12:24 AM
+Could maybe adjust it so that the targets under blood curse also take damage equal to ~20% x stacks of their maxhp per turn or something to prevent abuse.
+So after ~5x stacks its an auto kill from full hp.
+Though one could argue this starts to compete with how Suffocate is designed to play out.
+Jordan - Spellmasons Developer — Today at 11:52 AM
+Well there aren't any enemies that heal at the moment, so wouldn't that still just make you practically invincible so long as you don't accidentally heal yourself?
+Omni — Today at 3:01 PM
+If it does % MaxHP per turn as damage, it puts an effective timer on your life.
+Yes, you may be near invincible while you have multiple stacks, but without being able to heal and losing % max hp per turn, you will eventually die.

+That's why I think it competes with Suffocate a little bit, which I personally think may need to be balanced more.
+Its not particularly easy to stall X amount of turns, or rather I think there is a lack of stall supporting spells if that was the intent behind suffocate.
+Freeze/Slow/Shield/Heal/Fortification/Decoy are the main ones that come to mind.
+I think most of these are ok, just in later 10+ stages even when I do multiple stacks of suffocate a lot still say like "13 turns" which sounds super obnoxious to try and stall for that many turns.
+I think adding additional ways to accelerate these would be cool; maybe a unique combo with Drown that further reduces suffocate stacks, or enemies that receive liquid damage further reduce stack counts.
+---
+Lancelot — Today at 12:16 AM
+Mana steal should be a percentage of life cost, we just went in a game and we were like at 160000hp and nothing did resist us.